YashashGaurav/alexa-bridge/README.md

 ## Start the alexa-bridge

 The easiest way to deploy this is to use the `Deploy to Azure` button above, all the following settings will automatically be setup for you.
 Recommend that you deploy this to the same data center to where you Azure Bot Service is reduce latency between the Alexa <> Bridge <> Bot.
-The bridge will automatically start after deployment so should be good to go.
+The bridge will automatically start after deployment, so it should be good to go.

 ### Configuring the alexa-bridge